-Hospital Statistics

-Our teams are setting new standards in patient care and reshaping its future possibilities.
+Hospital Statistics Our teams are setting new standards in patient care and reshaping its future possibilities.

-ED Visits, 7% Increase in Visits with Higher Acuity
+127,500 Apotex ED Visits, 7% Increase in Visits with Higher Acuity

-Occupancy Rate of Medical Beds
+98% Occupancy Rate of Medical Beds

-Babies Delivered at Humber River Health
+4,650 Babies Delivered at Humber River Health

-Increase in NICU Volumes
+20% Increase in NICU Volumes

-Increase in Robotic Surgeries
+55% Increase in Robotic Surgeries

-Hip and Knee Replacements
+2,300 Hip and Knee Replacements

-Increase in Cancer Surgeries
+3% Increase in Cancer Surgeries

-Increase in Outpatient Mental Health Treatments
+6% Increase in Outpatient Mental Health Treatments

-Increase in Chemotherapy Treatments
+6.5% Increase in Chemotherapy Treatments

-Patients were provided care by our Schulich FMTU
+1,900 Patients were provided care by our Schulich FMTU

-New Dialysis Stations at Church Campus
+9 New Dialysis Stations at Church Campus

-Clinics and Departments
+43 Clinics and Departments

-Of patients say they would recommend Humber as a place to receive care
+87% Of patients say they would recommend Humber as a place to receive care

-Less hospital harm than the provincial average
+63% Less hospital harm than the provincial average

-Of our patients experienced excellent communication with doctors
+89% Of our patients experienced excellent communication with doctors

+84%

-Of our patients experienced exceptional communication with our nurses
+Of our patients

-Highlights

-Doing healthcare differently is what sets us apart.
-As we reflect on this past year, we invite you to explore the significant achievements and milestones of Humber River Health and Humber River Health Foundation.
-We are driven to work together with our community to deliver Innovative safe and equitable healthcare.
+experienced exceptional

+communication with

+our nurses
-Honey & Barry Sherman Legacy Foundation Donates \$10 Million to Humber River Health Foundation

-Humber River Health Foundation is thrilled to announce a donation of \$10 million from the Honey & Barry Sherman Legacy Foundation to revitalize healthcare in one of Toronto's most underserved communities.
+Alex Krawczyk, who leads the Honey & Barry Sherman Legacy Foundation with Humber River Health staff, Finch Campus Received transformational \$10-million gift from the Honey & Barry Sherman Legacy Foundation May 14, 2024 Humber River Health Foundation is thrilled to announce a donation of \$10 million from the Honey & Barry Sherman Legacy Foundation to revitalize healthcare in one of Toronto's most underserved communities.
 With this donation, the 17-acre Humber River Health Finch campus in the Jane and Finch Corridor will be re-imagined with a dedicated focus on closing the healthcare disparity gap in North West Toronto.
 This investment is crucial given the area's pressing healthcare needs.
 People living in the Jane and Finch neighbourhood face many socio-economic challenges.
 The community is home to the highest percentage of lone-parent families, racialized and marginalized populations in Toronto.
 Additionally, our surrounding neighbourhoods have a disproportionate number of low-income seniors aged 80 and above who live alone and need their complex healthcare needs addressed closer to home.
 "My parents were long-time supporters of Humber River Health, and I am proud to build on their legacy of generosity with this gift," said Alex Krawczyk, daughter of Honey and Dr. Barry Sherman, who established the foundation in honour of her parents.
 "As a nurse, I am keenly aware of the pressing healthcare inequities facing many people in North West Toronto and Humber River Health's important role in addressing them."
+This \$10 million donation is the Honey & Barry Sherman Legacy Foundation's largest charitable gift since its inception by Ms. Krawczyk in 2020.
+"The Honey & Barry Sherman Legacy Foundation's gift will transform people's lives in one of our city's most diverse communities.
+We are planning for the future but recognize the urgency of our community's needs today," said Sandra Sualim, President and CEO of Humber River Health Foundation.
+"We are grateful to Alex Krawczyk for establishing this new foundation and building on the relationship her parents began with us more than 30 years ago."
+The reimagined facility will be designed around specific community needs.
+It will identify a range of options to address any misalignment between current and future service delivery and potential solutions that will deliver the greatest short and long-term value for Ontarians.
+The assessment will explore various areas of care including: a fully accessible urgent care clinic; a diagnostic imaging and lab services to enhance care and increase community access; and, potentially, a new acute hospital on the site.